UPPMAX/programming_formalisms/docs/introductions/intro.md

 - Modularity could be within a program
 - ... but also for a workflow.
     - script describing order of runs with different programs
-    - Ex. bash script for preparing input data, running fortran programs and analysing output with python program.
+    - Ex. bash script for preparing input data, running Fortran programs and analysing output with python program.

 !!! example "Demo: WRF module and a workflow in 'runtime'"